DEADLINE: January 31st, 2020

-Fine Focus is now accepting article submissions on research in the fields of microbiology or microbiology education.
+Fine Focus is now accepting article submissions on research in the fields of microbiology or microbiology education to be published in the summer 2020 issue.
 You will have to register with the journal if you have not submitted anything before.
 Registration is free.

 Please read the Submission Guidelines below before submitting and article for review.

 INSTRUCTIONS TO AUTHORS